-The Fund's investment objective is to provide long-term capital appreciation.
+The Fund's investment objective is to seek current income and long-term capital appreciation alongside positive societal impact.
 The objective may be changed by the Fund's Board of Trustees (the "Trustees") without shareholder approval.

 RISK/RETURN SUMMARY: FEES AND EXPENSES